 The strategy board has advisory responsibilities for the running of the office and oversees strategy and implementation plans but does not have formal decision-making powers.
 It is convened twice a year.

-The General AssemblyThe General Assembly is the legal decision-making body of the European Policy Programme and the accountable committee to the Belgian authorities for the proper and transparent administration and functioning of the office.
-It is comprised of one organisational member (WWF International) and four individual members.
+The General Assembly is the legal decision-making body of the European Policy Programme.
+It is also accountable to the Belgian authorities for the proper and transparent administration and functioning of the office.
+It consists of one organisational member (WWF International) and four individual members.